The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 He's not even willing to do that.

-So if he's not going to willingly be willing to enforce this law, why enforce the next one with those $5,000?
+So if he's not going to be willing to enforce this law, why enforce the next one with those $5,000?

-And that's such a smoke screen anyway.
+And that's such a smokescreen anyway.

 There aren't going to be any $5,000 fines or payments.

-Check out the Z Visa.
+Check out the Z-Visa.

 See if you see it in there.

-Don't be fooled by this.
+Don't be fooled by that.

 A little global warming news, ladies and gentlemen.